Modern Sloping Garden with Feature Koi Pond

 How did we achieve all of that?

-Our design scheme utilised vertical oak sleepers to create defined areas of terrace.
+Our design scheme utilised vertical oak sleepers to create defined areas of terracing.
 We moved the Koi pond from its shaded, ground-level position to a spot outside the new kitchen window.

 The Koi pond was designed to be a solid concrete block construction, with Stonemarket Haus walling to finish.
 The construction of the pond, tank and viewing window was undertaken in consultation with the landscaping team, White Cottage Landscapes, and a specialist Koi pond expert.